arista-eosplus/packer-ztpserver/Fedora/README.md

 #ZTPServer Setup - Packer.io VM Automation

 ##Introduction
 You can use the opensource tool [Packer](http://www.packer.io) to automate the creation of the ZTPServer virtual machine.
-All of the required packages and dependencies to run ZTPserver are installed right out of the gate by using this method.
+All of the required packages and dependencies to run ZTPServer are installed by using this method.
 Below, you can choose whether you would like to build the VM for VMWare or VirtualBox.
 This procedure will: